 There was a trade in these lantern slides, and a company in Manchester called Flatters and Garnett, traded in every manner of scientific tools and aides, microscopes and collecting equipment.
-They would have produced catalogues and people would have bought all kinds things from them.
+They produced catalogues and people bought all kinds things from them.
 I think a lot of these older collections that facilitated learning are just equally as fascinating as the actual pinned insects and the pressed flowers; these are equally interesting to me as the objects themselves.

-For example we have what are called breeding cages in the collection; when you were out in the field you came back with your caterpillars and you popped them in there, on the correct food plant, because they are all species-specific, and then you let that caterpillar develop to the pupa stage, and then you let it develop into the butterfly or the moth.
+For example we have what are called breeding cages in the collection; when you were out in the field you came back with your caterpillars and you popped them in there, on the correct food plant, because they are all species-specific, then you let that caterpillar develop to the pupa stage and then you let it develop into the butterfly or the moth.

 This way you have a perfect specimen, which you may want for your collection or you may wish to photograph it because as soon as they start flapping about they start to lose the scales from their wings, and they’re less than perfect.